How Much Do Patient Advocates Cost?

 Takeaway

 Patient advocate costs vary, but you usually have choices in how you pay and how much help you use.
-Hourly rates, flat fees, and bundled packages can all work, depending on whether your needs are short-term or ongoing.
-If cost is a concern, look for employer-sponsored advocacy, consider nonprofit options, and keep the scope tight so you are paying for the support that matters most right now.
+Hourly rates, flat fees, and bundled packages can all work depending on whether your needs are short-term or ongoing.
+For Medicare-eligible patients, Aviator Health offers a covered option that removes the cost barrier entirely.

 Medical Disclaimer